TianchengLiRed/uci-gdim33-s25-weekly-activities-GDIM33Activities/README.md

 2. test whether ghosts blood visualization works normally
 3. test whether each level are bugs free and without any collider problems
 4. test whether player can understand the whole game progression and game loop based on the tutorial sheet
+5. test whether player understand and able to perform all functions that controls player, understand how to move shoot and interact with the door.
+6. test whether multiple ghost level are bug free, without any bug due to the multiple ghost.

 Notes: